ImmutableVariable/learnityourself/docs/python/01-fundamentals/03-data-types.md

 Every value in Python has a data type.
 Data types determine what operations can be performed on the data and how the data is stored in memory.
 Python includes several built-in data types to handle different kinds of information.
 You can also perform operations on these.
 A operation is just a manipulation of the data (for example, addition, subtraction, etc.).

+**Note: In this lesson you may see the syntax `f"{variable_name}"` which is a string formatting technique.
+You can come back to this later if you do not understand it.
+See [here](./05-input-output.md) for in depth explaination of them!**

 ## Numeric Types

 Python has three numeric types: integers, floating-point numbers, and complex numbers.